How to clean up your finances

 Being insured is an important step to spring clean your finances, but you don’t want to overpay for insurance you don’t need or find out that you’re underinsured when you do.
 Make sure you have the right amount of cover with this handy building value calculator and home contents calculator.
 The same applies to health insurance or pet insurance.

 Spring clean your finances by getting a better deal on your mortgage.
 The Reserve Bank recently reduced the official cash rate causing home loan interest rates to tumble to record lows.

 To check you’re getting the best deal on your mortgage, compare products and lenders.
 Talk to a broker or use an online mortgage comparison site.
 Better still, give MyBudget Loans a call.
 Our mortgage specialists put your interests first and will help to explain the pros and cons of moving your mortgage or leaving it where it is.

 Thinking, “I’m not sure how to get my finances in order?”
 Subscriptions are a great starting point.
 From Spotify to Netflix, gym memberships to mobile apps, a lot of bills are based on subscription billing—$9.95 a month here, $14.95 there.
 Next thing you know, you’re paying out hundreds a month in small change.
 Spring is the time to weed out subscriptions you’re not using or to shop around for a better deal.

 5. Phone and utilities

-Clean up your finances by changing your phone plan.
+Clean up your finances by checking your phone plan.
 If your mobile phone service is out of contract, there’s no time like the present to shop around.
 It’s as easy as going online to compare hundreds of pre-paid and month-to-month plans.
 The same applies with electricity—shop for a better deal by comparing energy prices in your state.
-The Federal Government’s price and plan comparison website, is an unbiased service designed to help you find the best rate in your area.
+The Federal Government’s price and plan comparison website is an unbiased service designed to help you find the best rate in your area.

 6. Open a separate savings account and set up an auto-transfer